 How health checks work

-When you create a health check or create a legacy health check, you specify the following flags or accept their default values.
-These flags control how frequently each GCP health check system probes your instance group or NEG backends.
-GCP implements probes using multiple systems.
+When you create a health check or a legacy health check, you specify the following flags or accept their default values.
+Each health check or legacy health check that you create is implemented by multiple probes.
+These flags control how frequently each probe evaluates instances in instance groups or endpoints in zonal NEGs.

 A health check's settings cannot be configured on a per-backend basis.
-Health checks are associated with a whole backend service, and legacy health checks are associated with a whole target pool or backend service, for certain HTTP(S) load balancers.
+Health checks are associated with an entire backend service.
+For a target pool-based network load balancer, a legacy HTTP health check is associated with the entire target pool.
 Thus, the parameters for the probe are the same for all backends referenced by a given backend service or target pool.

 |Configuration flag||Purpose||Default value|